 The following preliminary considerations are made to study the convenience of make use of these mechanisms as alternative and/or complementary mechanisms to the existing provisioning of the information via PCO or local pre-configuration:

-- DNR is considered a more reliable source than other mechanisms like DDR, and it takes precedence (see section 6.5 of RFC9462).

-- DDR implies that the DNS resolver needs to have a public IP address and it should get a certificate with the public IP address in the SAN field from a public CA.

-- Both mechanisms, DNR and DDR, are intended to work with public CAs.

-It is proposed to study the potential adoption of one security mechanism for discovery of secure DNS in the context of EDGE in Release 19.
+It is proposed to study the potential adoption of new security mechanism(s) for DNS security and for discovery of secure DNS in the context of EDGE in Release 19.

 4 Detailed proposal

-Based on the argumentation exposed above two alternative proposals are presented:
+Based on the argumentation exposed above, the following is proposed::

 1) CR to TS 33.501 (Annex P): Revert Annex P to informative.

-2) CR to TS 33.501 (Annex T): Specify the DNS security mechanism (DoT) in the context of EDGE.

-3) LS response to SA2 for solution in Release 18.
+2) LS response to SA2 for a SA3 study need to specify on DNS security profiling.

-4) Study of new mechanisms for discovery of encrypted DNS (DoT), such as DNR and DDR, in Release 19.
+3) Study of DNS security profiling and new mechanisms for DNS security such as DoH and discovery of encrypted DNS such as DNR and DDR in Release 19.